Sospeter-Wainaina/MachineLearning_Pracs/README.md

 belongs to one of three classes, so this problem is a three-class classification problem.
 The desired output for a single data point (an iris) is the species of this flower.
 For a particular data point, the species it belongs to is called its label.
+So basically the model I mad got an accuracy of 97% which is fairly good